dzafel/pinterest-pinner/README.md

 # PinterestPinner PHP Class

 Pinterest API is not released yet, so there is no way to programmatically create a pin.
-So here is this class for.
+So here is this class for - Autoposter, Autopinner, whatever you like to call it.

 **This is an unofficial API, and likely to change and break at any moment.**